duhon/magento-docker/README.md

 2. Run `mutagen project start --project-file mutagen-grpc.yml` command to build and set up docker containers, link code and install Magento.

 3. Run `mutagen project run grpc-server-start --project-file mutagen-grpc.yml` command to execute `etc/php/tools/grpc` script which does the following:
-   - Download gRPC server (rr-grpc binary file) and put it to the /usr/bin directory (if it not installed yet)
+   - Downloads gRPC server (`rr-grpc` binary file) and puts it to the `/usr/bin` directory (if it not installed yet)
+   - Run magento CLI command `bin/magento storefront:grpc:init` that does the following:
+        - copies certain files to `vendor/bin` (if they don't exist)
-   - Create generated file with list of gRPC services and put it to `./generated/code/grpc_services_map.php` file
+        - creates list of gRPC services and puts it to `./generated/code/grpc_services_map.php` file (if not created yet)
-   - Run gRPC server via executing of ./vendor/bin/grpc-server
+   - Runs gRPC server via executing of ./vendor/bin/grpc-server
    - Please NOTE: Port **9001** should be opened to allow external connections to the server.

 4. Run gRPC client (can be executed from any instance which has access to **app:9001**):